 Should You Use a WordPress Static Site Generator?

-Before I get into the tutorial, it’s important to note that creating a static WordPress site is definitely not the best solution for all websites.
+Before we start discussing the topic in detail, it’s important to note that creating a static WordPress site is not the best solution for all websites.

 You can still use the WordPress dashboard to design your site and create content.
 But those changes won’t appear to visitors right away.
 Instead, you’ll need to generate a new set of static HTML files each time you want to deploy your changes.